What is Plastic-Free July?

-Despite your best efforts, it’s likely your first attempt at zero-waste will leave you with some waste.
-We’ve been trying for a little while now and still have waste to deal with.
+Despite your best efforts, your first attempt at zero-waste will likely leave you with some waste.
+We’ve been trying for a while now and still have waste to deal with.

-A big issue with recycling is contamination, so if you do have items left to recycle, make sure they are accepted by your local council’s curbside recycling program and are washed and sorted accordingly.
-If your items aren’t accepted by curbside recycling, look for local recycling drop-off areas or depots that will accept them.
+A big issue with recycling is contamination, so if you have items left to recycle, ensure they are accepted by your local council’s curbside recycling program and are washed and sorted accordingly.
+If curbside recycling doesn’t accept your items, look for local recycling drop-off areas or depots that will take them.

-Zero-waste and plastic-free living are still ‘alternatives’, which means that finding solutions can be a challenge as we’re still in the minority of the population taking these actions.
-When it all feels like too much, I like to remember the following to help keep us on track.
+Zero-waste and plastic-free living are still ‘alternatives,’ meaning finding solutions can be challenging as we’re still in the minority of the population taking these actions.
+When it all feels too much, we like to remember the following to help keep us on track.

-Just because something is packaged in a cardboard box on the outside, doesn’t mean that there will be no plastic on the inside.
-This has caught me out a few times and it’s always a little disheartening.
-If you have a cardboard packaged item in your hand, shake it to see if you can hear the rustle of plastic inside, ask the store attendants if they know, or do a google search of the product before you buy it.
+Just because something is packaged in a cardboard box on the outside doesn’t mean there will be no plastic inside.
+If you have a cardboard packaged item in your hand, shake it to see if you can hear the rustle of plastic inside, ask the store attendants if they know, or do a Google search of the product before you buy it.

-One of the most helpful things I found was telling my friends and family about the changes I wanted to make to our lifestyle.
-Many of them actually wanted to learn more themselves and now we can swap tips and keep one another on track.
+One of the most helpful things is telling your friends and family about the changes you made to your lifestyle.
+You will find out that many of them want to learn more about achieving zero-waste, and you will be able to swap tips and keep one another on track.

 Asking stores and business owners if you can bring your containers can be intimidating at first, but the worst that can happen is they say no. You’d be surprised at how accommodating and interested people are when it comes to zero-waste.
 You may even send them on their own plastic-free journey!

 Green and eco-friendly cleaning products that are safe for families have always been the force behind AspenClean's mission.
-That is why back in October we launched our very own zero-waste collection of laundry detergent pods, dishwasher pods, and oxygen bleach & stain remover - ALL in plastic free packaging.
+That is why we have our very own zero-waste collection of laundry detergent pods, dishwasher pods, and oxygen bleach & stain remover - ALL in plastic-free packaging.
 These pods are made entirely of plant-based ingredients and are packaged in a biodegradable, compostable container.

-In our household cleaning services, AspenClean uses refill and reuse practices for all our clothes and bottles.
-This gives our clients the option of having a clean home with reduced waste and without forfeiting any convenience.
+AspenClean uses refill and reuses practices in household cleaning services for all clothes and bottles.
+This allows our clients to have a clean home with reduced waste and without forfeiting any convenience.

-For our products - great news for bulk option fans!
-We’ve introduced refillable options for our Dish Soaps and Laundry Detergents and are continuing to work on adding more products to that list.
-We're always interested in making our bulk products available to more people interested in all-natural and eco-friendly cleaning, so if you are interested in carrying AspenClean bulk products in your store or want your local refiller/greengrocer to carry our products, you can always reach out to us!
+You can also buy those refills for our all-purpose cleaners and floor cleaners on our website and in stores, and we are continuing to work on adding more products to that list.
+We're always interested in making our bulk products available to more people interested in all-natural and eco-friendly cleaning, so if you are interested in carrying AspenClean bulk products in your store or want your local refiller/greengrocer to have our products, you can always reach out to us!

-All AspenClean products currently use 100% recycled plastic but as always, we’re continuing to do better.
+All AspenClean products currently use 100% recycled plastic, but as always, we continue to do better.